 But that is how diverse a child’s palate and preferences can be as they grow into adulthood.
 And their nutritional needs are changing right along with their preferences, says Holiday Zanetti, a senior research scientist and clinical investigator for Nutrilite.

 “That’s why teaching children early on about nutrition and health is so important,” Holiday said.
 “While calories, vitamins and minerals vary depending on life stage, gender, activity level and growth spurts, the quality of the diet should be consistently wholesome and balanced.”

 In the big picture, that means lots of fresh fruits and vegetables – five to nine servings per day, according to the World Health Organization.
-Make sure they’re from all color categories to ensure a variety of phytonutrients.
-Add to that whole grains, lean proteins and sweets and treats in moderation.
+Make sure they’re from all color categories to ensure a variety of plant nutrients.
+It also means whole grains, lean proteins and sweets and treats in moderation.

 From ages 1 to 5, growth spurts largely drive a child’s appetite, Holiday said.
 Whether they appear to eat their own weight each day or hardly anything at all, it’s good to emphasize calcium and vitamin D for strong teeth and bones.

 “If children are lactose-intolerant or not big milk drinkers, there are alternatives,” she said.
 “These include, lactose-free milk, soy or almond milks, sardines, tofu, yogurt, and low- or no-sugar cereals.”